 - The restaurant's signature dish

 If you really want to impress, you could also brush up on your wine knowledge.
-Wine Folly offers great resources about wine for beginners, like this infographic about pairing wine with food which could be really useful for recommendations.
+Typsy offers great resources about wine for beginners, which will help you recommend how to pair wine with food to your customers.

 Exercise your memory